deathworlders/online/content/book/deathworlders/chapter-35-event-horizions.md

 “Tennyson.”
 Marty looked around the tree.
 Or rather around Adam, the tree being kind of an afterthought once he was out of the way.
 “I think Ava’s winding up her report.
 Wanna invite her to go grab a burger?”

-“Sounds good... “ Adam, spurred by the promise of food, sprang upright.
+“Sounds good...“ Adam, spurred by the promise of food, sprang upright.
 “Since when do you get on well with Ava?”

 “Since she’s your *sister?”*